Viper Jaws pistol: Design details

 The Viper JAWS is a solid and well made pistol with several interesting features, such as simple and robust design and modular construction.
-VIPER pistol can be easily reconfigured for several pistol calibers simply by replacing the barrel, breech face insert, the extractor and the magazine.
-This reconfiguration, as well as a standard field-stripping procedure, requires no tools.
-Grip panels also can be easily replaced with another unit with different shape or dimensions.
-Viper is a short recoil operated, locked breech pistol with rotating barrel.
+It can be easily reconfigured for several pistol calibers simply by replacing the barrel, breech face insert, the extractor and the magazine.
+This reconfiguration, as well as the performance of a standard field-stripping procedure, requires no tools.
+Grip panels may also be easily replaced with parts from another unit, even those with different shape or dimensions.

+The Viper contains a short recoil-operated, locked breech pistol with rotating barrel.
 On recoil, barrel rotates to unlock from the slide, by following the curved track on the frame.
-The double-action trigger with its linkage is easily accessible for maintenance and cleaning via removable side plate, inserted into the cut cat the right side of the frame from the top.
+The double-action trigger with its linkage is easily accessible for maintenance and cleaning via a removable side plate.
 The ambidextrous safety lever is located on both sides of the slide and also acts as a decocker when safety is engaged.
 Both front and rear sight are dovetailed into the slide and can be easily changed if required.